arasouli91/fast/packages/web-components/fast-foundation/src/combobox/combobox.spec.md

   - `both`: Automatically filters the list and fills the remaining text for the currently selected option.
 - **Opened and closed states**: The `combobox` provides an expandable listbox can be displayed by clicking on the element, or using keyboard navigation.
 - **Positioning**: When the `combobox` does not have enough screen real estate to open below the control, it will open above.
-- **Single and multiple selection mode**: Users can choose one or multiple options when the `multiple` attribute is present. *(Note: While our implementation currently only supports single selection mode, multiple selection mode is being tracked in [issue #4190](https://github.com/microsoft/fast/issues/4190).)*
 - **Keyboard navigation and type-ahead**: When the `combobox` is focused, keyboard navigation with the arrow keys will cycle through the available options.
 Type-ahead is also supported.
 See [Combobox Keyboard Interaction](https://w3c.github.io/aria-practices/#combobox-keyboard-interaction) for more details.

 ### Prior Art/Examples